 Previously, there were two avenues that could be followed to access stage two treatment:

 - In Re Jamie, the court decided that stage two treatment is a non-therapeutic treatment (and therefore is beyond the scope of parental consent).
-This follows the High Court The doctrine that courts must follow past rulings of higher courts in very similar cases.
-For example, the County Court of Victoria must follow relevant rulings of the Supreme Court of Victoria.
-The precedent comes from the reasons a judge has given for their decision in a case.
-See also case law. of the case of Re Marion (Secretary, Department of Health & Community Services) v JWB & SMB (1992) 175 CLR 218, where the court decided that non-therapeutic treatment (e.g. sterilization) requires a court order, and falls outside the ordinary scope of parental power to consent to medical treatment.
+This follows the High Court precedent of the case of Re Marion (Secretary, Department of Health and Community Services) v JWB and SMB (1992) 175 CLR 218, where the court decided that non-therapeutic treatment (e.g. sterilization) requires a court order, and falls outside the ordinary scope of parental power to consent to medical treatment.

 - The child and their family may seek a court order declaring that the child is ‘Gillick competent’.
-A court A document that sets out what a person wants to happen to their money and other property after they die. deem a child to be Gillick competent if it believes that the child is sufficiently intelligent and mature to fully understand what is involved in stage two treatment.
+A court will deem a child to be Gillick competent if it believes that the child is sufficiently intelligent and mature to fully understand what is involved in stage two treatment.
 If a court decides that a child is Gillick competent, the child has authority to authorise stage two gender dysphoria treatment, as was the case in Re Spencer FamCA 310.

 In the case of Re Kelvin FamCAFC 258, the Full Court of the Family Court handed down its landmark decision confirming that court authorisation is no longer required for stage two treatment of gender dysphoria where the child is Gillick competent.